Kate O’Halloran~ Embodied-Relational Therapist, Counsellor and Psychotherapist, in Norwich, Norfolk

 Welcome to my website

 I am a counsellor and psychotherapist in Norwich, Norfolk.

 I aim to keep you company in the unfolding of your process and follow where it takes you.

 I have over 20 years experience of supporting process, as a facilitator, counsellor, psychotherapist and workshop leader.

-I practise as an Embodied-Relational Therapist and Wild Therapist, indoors and outdoors, in Norwich, Norfolk.
+I practise as an Embodied-Relational Therapist, Counsellor and Psychotherapist, in Norwich, Norfolk.

 as if...I am welcome~as if...it’s ok to need~as if...I am seen~as if...I can take my time~as if...I can act~as if...I can choose